ArduPilot/ardupilot_wiki/common/source/docs/common-rfd900.rst

 Discussion Forum
 ================

-The best place to discuss these radios including set-up issues is on `Seppo's RFD900 discussion on diydrones <https://diydrones.com/forum/topics/rfd900-new-long-range-radio-modem>`__.
+The best place to discuss these radios including set-up issues is on ArduPilot's hardware discussion forums <https://discuss.ardupilot.org/c/hardware-discussion/radios-hardware/101>`__.